The Biggest Storylines Heading into the Super Bowl

 It All Starts With the Quarterback

 Tom Brady may be the greatest quarterback of the past 20 years, and there is no need to rehash how many great things that he has done in his career.
 On the other side, Matt Ryan is the leading candidate to be the 2016 NFL MVP.
-While he has been underappreciated throughout his career, he has finally shown that he can win a big game.
+While he underappreciated throughout his career, he has finally shown that he can win a big game.
 However, expect the Patriots to take away Julio Jones, which means he will need to rely on others to put points on the board.

 Each Team Has Multiple Talented Receivers